TechPandaPro/clipboard-eater/README.md

 You'll need to allow the page to access your clipboard.
 Once you do, try copying text from another window.
 When moving back to Clipboard Eater, you should see a "bubble" appear.
 Once you paste it (`Ctrl/Cmd + V`), the "pet" will eat all the text!

-As you feed text to your pet, it grows and changes shape/color.
+As you feed text to your pet, the pet grows and changes shape/color.

 ## Why?